-- Principal Arterials accommodate interstate and interregional trips, e.g. State Highway 69. - Minor Arterials accommodate interregional and inter-area traffic movements, e.g. State Highway 39. - Major Collectors serve moderate-sized communities and intra-area traffic generators, e.g. County Trunk Highways H, N, and W. - Minor Collectors link local roads to high capacity roads and small communities, e.g. County Trunk Highway O. - Local Roads provide access to residential, commercial, and industrial development.
+- Principal Arterials accommodate interstate and interregional trips (e.g., State Highway 69). - Minor Arterials accommodate interregional and inter-area traffic movements (e.g., State Highway 39). - Major Collectors serve moderate-sized communities and intra-area traffic generators (e.g., County Trunk Highways H, N, and W). - Minor Collectors link local roads to highcapacity roads and small communities (e.g., County Trunk Highway O). - Local Roads provide access to residential, commercial, and industrial development.

-Additionally, the Town of New Glarus has Rustic Road 81 that is also designated as a bike trail.
-According to Travel Wisconsin, It most of its length travels along a ridge offering vistas of Wisconsin's rolling hill country.
-The route is partially tree-lined with canopies of hardwood trees, and wildflowers and wildlife abound.
-Marty Road was constructed in the late 1800's as a farm supply conduit and five original farmhouses can be seen from the road.
+Additionally, the Town of New Glarus has Rustic Road 81, which is also designated as a bike trail.
+According to Travel Wisconsin, most of its length travels along a ridge offering vistas of Wisconsin's rolling hill country.
+The route is partially tree lined with canopies of hardwood trees, and wildflowers and wildlife abound.
+Marty Road was constructed in the late 1800s as a farm supply conduit and five original farmhouses can be seen from the road.

 The responsibility for maintaining and improving roads is ordinarily assigned based upon the functional classification of the roads.
-Arterials should fall under state jurisdiction, collectors under county jurisdiction, and local roads should be a local responsibility.
-Jurisdictional Transfers (JT) may occur but only when there is agreement between the units of government involved (whether local, county, or state) to better reflect actual use.
+Arterials should fall under state jurisdiction, collectors under county jurisdiction, and local roads under local jurisdiction.
+Jurisdictional Transfers (JT) may occur but only when there is agreement between the units of government involved (whether local, county or state) to better reflect actual use.
 When considering a possible JT, jurisdictions should consider the level of traffic on the road, the projected responsibility for maintenance and required improvements, and the possible impact on general transportation aids.